 Florida Population Expected to Reach 20.7M This Year

 Florida remains a national leader in population growth, driven by excellent employment numbers, lagging home prices and favorable consumer sentiment.
-We foresee this optimism prevailing in the short t
+We foresee optimism prevailing in the short term.

 ORLANDO, Florida – Aug.
 17, 2016 – Cushman & Wakefield released their inaugural Florida Population Report, an examination of population trends and its economic impact in Florida.

 The report, compiled by Cushman & Wakefield's Research Team, analyzes population growth, employment levels, home values and retail sales activity in Florida's eight major markets – Fort Lauderdale, Fort Myers, Jacksonville, Lakeland (Polk County), Miami-Dade County, Orlando, Tampa-St. Petersburg and West Palm Beach.
 It issued a statewide report and individual reports for each of the eight markets.

 - Florida's population will reach 20.7 million by the end of 2016.
 In 1910, the state had a population of 1 million people; by 1980 it grew to 10 million.
 Since then, the population has doubled.